kids encyclopedia robot

 Johnson at the All the Way movie premiere at the LBJ Presidential Library in 2016

 On August 6, 1966, Johnson married Air National Guardsman Patrick John Nugent (b.
-1943) in front of 700 guests at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+1943) in front of 700 guests at the National Shrine of the Immaculate Conception in Washington, D.C.
 The wedding was broadcast on television (drawing 55 million viewers) and was featured on the August 19, 1966, cover of Life magazine.

 They had four children: Patrick Lyndon (b.
 1967), a lawyer and a pilot in San Antonio; Nicole Marie (b.
 1970); Rebekah Johnson (b.
 1974); and Claudia Taylor Nugent (b.
 1976).
 The couple later divorced, and the marriage was annulled by the Catholic Church in August 1979.